-In addition to physical and social-emotional disabilities consider the history, culture, and past experiences of the girls in your troop that could affect a girl's ability to equally participate in an activity.
-Work with girls and families to understand how an activity is perceived.
-Ensure that all girls and their families feel comfortable that they have access to whatever is needed to fully participate such as the proper equipment, prior experiences and skills needed to enjoy the activity.
+Equity.
+Ask the whitewater guide or outfitter about any height or weight restrictions, and communicate this information to families in advance.
+Choose a different activity if these restrictions would keep anyone from participating.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Work with members and families to understand how an activity is perceived.
+Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.